jukkamic/flasksarjis/README.md

 **TODO**

-- There is no dev or prod environments.
+- There are no dev or prod environments.
 The configuration is hardcoded into app.py (DevelopmentConfig)
-- Some comics get caught up in some errors
-- Set your specific AWS and Azure configurations in (env) config
+- Ability to set your specific AWS and Azure configurations in (env) config

 **Prerequisites**

-Have Python installed and your virtualenv activated
+Have your virtualenv activated.

 *Visual Studio Code:* **Ctrl + Shift + P** and type *python select interpreter* to select your virtualenv interpreter.